NixOS/nix.dev/source/tutorials/nixos-configuration-on-vm.md

 Changes to the configuration need to be positioned inside the curly bracket.[^bracket]

+[^bracket]: As a reminder `configuration.nix` contains a function that returns an [attribute set](https://nixos.org/manual/nix/stable/language/values.html#attribute-set) that follows the convention of a [module](https://nixos.org/manual/nixos/stable/index.html#sec-writing-modules).
+In the attribute set you describe how you want your NixOS system configured.

 To be able to log in, you must uncomment the section that specifies the user `alice`, or add the following lines:

 ```nix
   users.users.alice = {
     isNormalUser = true;